 - 1. Read the manual before operating the lift. - 2.
-Load and unload on a level surface only. - 3.
-Engage the vehicle parking brake before operating the lift. - 4.
-Provide adequate clearance outside of the vehicle to accommodate the lift. - 5.
+Load and unload on a level surface only. - Engage the vehicle parking brake before operating the lift. - Provide adequate clearance outside of the vehicle to accommodate the lift. - 5.
 Do not operate the lift if you suspect lift damage, wear, or any abnormal condition. - 6.
-Keep the operator and bystanders clear of the area in which lift operates. - 7.
-Handrail detent pins must be inserted except when folding and unfolding handrails (if applicable).
+Keep the operator and bystanders clear of the area in which lift operates.